lydiaYchen/PerfEvaluation-IN4215/project.md

 - The rigorous of applying quantitative methods
 - The performance improvement of the proposed solution
 - The completeness of report
+- Mini

 ## Choosing topics

-There are two types of performance projects: (i) executions of application and (ii) trace driven analysis and simulation study.
+There are different aspect of performance projects on modeling the executions of deep neural network jobs.

 Important rule: **collaborations across groups are not allowed** - every group has to work independently.